-The Outreach and Assistance for Socially Disadvantaged and Veteran Farmers and Ranchers program, also known as the “Section 2501” program after its original Farm Bill section number, provides grants to organizations that work with minority and veteran farmers and assist them in owning and operating farms and participating in USDA programs.
+The Outreach and Assistance for Socially Disadvantaged and Veteran Farmers and Ranchers program, also known as the “Section 2501” program after its original Farm Bill section number, provides grants to organizations that work with farmers of color and veterans and assist them in owning and operating farms and participating in USDA programs.
 USDA’s Office of Advocacy and Outreach administers the program.

 The Section 2501 Program was established in the 1990 Farm Bill and has historically targeted funding to support farmers who are considered “socially disadvantaged” by USDA’s definition.
 These include African American, American Indian, Asian American, and Latino farmers and ranchers.
 The most recent farm bill expands the program to also serve returning military veterans entering farming.

-The purpose of the program is to assure that socially disadvantaged and veteran farmers and ranchers have opportunities to successfully acquire, own, operate, and retain farms and equitably participate in all USDA programs.
+The purpose of the 2501 program is to assure that farmers of color and veterans have opportunities to successfully acquire, own, operate, and retain farms and equitably participate in all USDA programs.
 The program supports a range of outreach and assistance activities, including farm management, financial management, marketing, and application and bidding procedures.